 - In Season Three, Lex traces Superman/Clark back to his apartment and takes his parents hostage.

 - Alphabet News Network: LNN (Luthor News Network).
 Its logo uses the same typeface as CNN.

 - Ambiguously Brown: Clark passes for this.
-Showrunner Deborah Joy Levine points out that Dean Cain, who is 1/4 Japanese, has an unplaceable 'look' to him that made him seem somehwat otherworldly.
+Showrunner Deborah Joy Levine points out that Dean Cain, who is 1/4 Japanese, has an unplaceable look to him that made him stick out in a crowd.
 This does not apply to the vanilla-looking New Kryptonians.

 - There is a running gag in the S2 show "Chi of Steel" where Chen Chow (Chinese-American, played by a Japanese-American actor) looks and dresses almost exactly like Clark (even to the wild ties) and when Lois points this out he says "we have the same optometrist".

 - Amoral Attorney: Several, although one of the worst apparently is a fake attorney.
 A few times, attorneys who appear corrupt turn out to not be.

 - Analogy Backfire: Following Lex's buyout of the Daily Planet, with the final straw being his appointment of a new Senior Editor-in-chief, a Yale pipsqueak named Chip.
 Lex reassuringly tells him to just think of it as a "honeymoon period".

 - And Now You Must Marry Me: The first season was one long, protracted plot by Lex Luthor to achieve this.
 When his dream wedding to Lois (intended to culminate with Superman's painful death) collapsed like a bad souffle, he resorted to kidnapping and brainwashing Lois instead.
-Later, his sons, Jaxon Xavier and Lex Luthor Jr., also get into the act.
+Later, his sons, Jaxon Xavier and Lex Luthor Jr., follow the same script.

 - And Starring: John Shea as Lex Luthor. *lights up stogie*

 - Arbitrary Skepticism: So you've got a super strong, super fast, flying guy who's probably an alien, but an invisible man?
 Naaaaaah!

 - Aristocrats Are Evil: Unlike General Zod, who tried to rule Krypton by force, Lord Nor is a depraved nobleman angling to inherit control of his people through marriage and other underhanded means.
-Basically the Sheriff of Nottingham, if he were Kryptonian.
+He's the Sheriff of Nottingham, if he were Kryptonian.